 Discover culture and heritage in the Magdalen Islands

 Arrive this morning in the Magdalen Islands, les Îles de la Madeleine, a pristine archipelago of red cliffs and dunes in the Gulf of St. Lawrence.
+Due to the remoteness of these off-the-beaten-path gems, we will have to tender to the islands from our ship with the use of either local tenders or Zodiac crafts.
 Learn about their culture and heritage, passing through Havre aux Maisons, Cap aux Meules, and other charming villages to view traditional, brightly colored houses and barns of French, Acadian, and New England influence.
 Stop by the Fumoir d’Antan, where you witness the enduring tradition of smoking herring.
 You can even have a sample if you wish.
 At the Dune du Sud, walk a scenic beach overlooked by dramatic red sandstone cliffs.
 Conclude your rewarding tour in La Grave, a picturesque fishing and yachting harbor.
 This haven for artists and craftspeople is dripping with maritime flavor.
 You’ll stop by the Atelier Côtier, where local sand from the beaches is transformed into remarkable sculptures.

-After lunch, take advantage of your shipboard amenities, perhaps relaxing by the infinity pool or enjoying a cocktail on deck.
+After lunch, take advantage of your shipboard amenities, perhaps relaxing in the hot tub or enjoying a cocktail on deck.

 Encounter the coastal beauty of Gaspé and Percé Rock